 A classic case of oligodontia would be the rare disease called Ectodermal dysplasia.
-These individuals have abnormalities with ectodermal structures such as hair, teeth, nails, sweat glands, salivary glands, cranial-factial structure, and other parts of the body.
-The typical oral presentation is missing a lot of teeth.
-The picture below shows what it looks like with missing teeth.
+These individuals have abnormalities with ectodermal structures such as hair, teeth, nails, sweat glands, salivary glands, cranial-facial structure, and other parts of the body.
+The typical oral presentation is missing a lot of teeth

 Humans with more than the average number of teeth

 On the other end of the spectrum, some humans have more than 32 teeth in total.
 This condition is called hyperdontia where an individual has extra teeth, otherwise called supernumerary teeth.

 This condition is when a human has an extra tooth growing in between their two central incisors.
 It is often very pointy and it can be on the roof of the mouth or directly in between the incisors.

 Some people have more than just 4 wisdom teeth.
 There is no limit to the number of wisdom teeth you can have!